The Minneapolis Fashion Scene

 Aspiring fashion designers and fashion merchandisers have plenty of opportunities here thanks to an energetic and growing retail scene, but they can also find work in textiles.
 The city and the surrounding area are home to dozens of textile producers, and the Minneapolis Institute of Art has one of the nations largest textile collections.
 With more than 8,000 objects, spanning 15 centuries and representing more than 70 countries, this collection is a must see for all aspiring fashion designers and fashion merchandisers.

 The state of Minnesota is home to 117 colleges and universities.
 More than a dozen are located in Minneapolis and many are art and design schools.
-The Art Institutes International-Minnesota offers a Bachelor of Science in Fashion & Retail management and a diploma in fashion retailing.
 The University of Minnesota College of Design-Minneapolis offers a Bachelor of Science in Apparel Design, a Bachelor of Science in Retail Merchandising, and a minor in retail merchandising.
 University of Minnesota also offers graduate degrees with an emphasis in apparel.

 Minneapolis is also home to several community colleges that offer fashion programs.
 The most popular option is Minneapolis Community & Technical College.
 This 2-year college offers a diploma and a certificate in apparel technology.

 Minneapolis is only 10 miles from St. Paul.
 Several colleges here offer fashion programs.
-The University of Minnesota-St. Paul and St. Catherine University are popular choices.
+The University of Minnesota-St. Paul and on the the cities largest school's is also popular choices.

 Minnesota is home to 100 salaried fashion designers.
 Most of them-around 90, live in Minneapolis.
 The city is also home to possibly hundreds of self-employed fashion designers working as freelance designers for hire, boutique owners, or they may manage their own lines.
 Salaried Minneapolis fashion designers earn an average of $57,870, while self-employed designers can earn the average or more.
 Nationwide, fashion designers average around $61,160.
 The lowest paid fashion designers average $32,150, and the highest paid salaried designers average $124,780 per year.